RevokeCash/revoke.cash/README.md

 yarn dev
 ```

-If you want to use the extended multichain support through CovalentHQ, you'll also need to copy the `.example.env` file into `.env` and fill it with a random 32-character `IRON_SESSION_PASSWORD`, a list of `COVALENT_API_KEYS` that you can request on their website and a mapping of `NODE_URLS` for additional networks.
+If you want to use the extended multichain support, you'll also need to copy the `.example.env` file into `.env` and fill it with a random 32-character `IRON_SESSION_PASSWORD`, a list of `COVALENT_API_KEYS` that you can request on their website, a mapping of `NODE_URLS`, and a mapping of Etherscan-like platform API keys.

 ## Credits
 Website created by Rosco Kalis after discussing the idea with Paul Berg at Devcon 5 in Osaka.
-Uses [ethers.js](https://github.com/ethers-io/ethers.js) for all Ethereum-related operations and [CovalentHQ](https://www.covalenthq.com/) & [Alchemy](https://www.alchemy.com/) for extended multichain support.
+Uses [ethers.js](https://github.com/ethers-io/ethers.js) for all Ethereum-related operations and [Etherscan](https://etherscan.io), [CovalentHQ](https://www.covalenthq.com/) & [Alchemy](https://www.alchemy.com/) for extended multichain support.
 Filters out unverified tokens using tokenlists.
 Built with Next.js, Bootstrap and TypeScript.